Oscar winner Sir Anthony Hopkins has paid tribute to the late great Chadwick Boseman in his acceptance speech for Best Actor.

-Set against the sunny backdrop of Welsh countryside, he said: “Good morning, here I am in my homeland in Wales.
-At 83 years of age I did not expect to get this award, I really didn’t and I’m very grateful to the Academy and thank you.”
+"Here I am in my homeland in Wales and at 83 years of age I did not expect to get this award, I really didn't.
+I'm very grateful to the Academy and thank you."